rbourgeat/tokenizer/documentation/README.md

 Edit the owners by modify owners address in the script (dont forget to edit the `requiredSignatures` number).

+> Info: A multisig (multi-signature) smart contract is a type of smart contract on a blockchain that requires multiple private keys to authorize and execute a transaction.

 ```bash
 npx hardhat run ../deployment/deploy_multisig.js --network sepolia
 ```